-Shade it in
+2. Shade it in

 Before cutting anything out, use your knowledge of the Moon to shade in the phases on the Moon Phases Wheel according to the labels.
 If you are unfamiliar with moon phases,

 make a Moon Journal first.
 Replacing last year's calendar:

-Cut it out Cut out the Moon Phases Wheel, the Moonset and Moonrise Panels, and the Viewing Wheel where indicated on the back.
+Cut out the Moon Phases Wheel, the Moonset and Moonrise Panels, and the Viewing Wheel where indicated on the back.

-Punch a hole Use a hole punch to create the hole for the “view from space” on the Viewing Wheel.
+4. Punch a hole Use a hole punch to create the hole for the “view from space” on the Viewing Wheel.

-Tape it Attach the Moonset and Moonrise Panels to the Viewing Wheel where indicated on the back using tape.
+5. Tape it Attach the Moonset and Moonrise Panels to the Viewing Wheel where indicated on the back using tape.

-Put it together Assemble the Moon Phases Calendar and Calculator by placing the Moon Phases Wheel on top of the Calendar Wheel, then the Viewing Wheel on the very top.
+7. Put it together Assemble the Moon Phases Calendar and Calculator by placing the Moon Phases Wheel on top of the Calendar Wheel, then the Viewing Wheel on the very top.
 Use the brass fastener to connect all three wheels in the center.

-Try it out!
+8. Try it out!